-Gangsterism always become the subject of many local movies, but is it really just a movie?
+Gangsterism always become the subject of many local movies, but is it really just in the movies?

 Many reasons can be associated with these gruesome cases, but one of them is gangsterism.

-Two of the biggest gangster cases that set their own record in the country’s crime history are the notorious gangsters Botak Chin and P. Kalimuthu.
+Two of the biggest gangster cases that set their own records in the country’s crime history are the notorious gangsters Botak Chin and P. Kalimuthu.

 Both of these names will always come to many people’s minds when asked about Malaysian “supervillains”.

 Their reign of terror may have been put to an end, but criminal gangs in Malaysia remain active to this day.

 Gangsterism in Malaysia began since before the country’s independence, and it started with the formations of secret societies: the Chinese triads.

 The Chinese enrolled themselves in these societies for mutual protections and supports after migration.